Is bank switching worth it?

 Even for free accounts, you’ll generally be expected to pay in a minimum amount of money each month and sometimes have at least two direct debits in place as well.

-It means if you don’t want to use your new bank account as your main current account, you’ll have to be a bit more hands on – I call it current account gardening, where you might have to manually move money around to cover all the requirements.
+It means if you don’t want to use your new bank account as your main current account, you’ll have to be a bit more hands on.

 The length of time it takes for the reward to be applied to your account varies as well.

-When I switched back to Halifax recently, the reward was in my account before my bank card even arrived.
+When I switched back to Halifax, the reward was in my account before my bank card even arrived.
+Years ago when I switched to Lloyds, the lead time was three months.

 And once, when I switched to Santander, the money simply never arrived.

-After some back and forth on the phone, they begrudgingly offered a lesser amount as a “gesture of goodwill” – not exactly a great way to welcome back a customer, especially given that I had originally left because they kept getting my name wrong, even after I corrected them several times.
+It was not exactly a great way to welcome back a customer, especially given that I had originally left because they kept getting my name wrong even after I corrected them several times.

 Can bank switching affect your credit score?